Graduate Thesis Submission Guidelines

 Questions concerning the University policy on graduate theses should be directed to the Office of Research Initiatives (408-551-7041).
 Questions concerning other aspects of these guidelines should be directed to the University Library Administrative Offices (408-554-6830).

 Ph.D. candidates must also submit a copy of their thesis to ProQuest Information and Learning (formerly UMI) for inclusion in Dissertation & Theses Global, with a completed ProQuest Doctoral Dissertation Agreement Form.
-At their option, Ph.D. candidates may have ProQuest register their copyright for the thesis with the Library of Congress Copyright Office; there is an additional fee for this service.
+At their option, Ph.D. candidates may have ProQuest register their copyright for the thesis with the Library of Congress Copyright Office and/or may order personal bound copies of their thesis from ProQuest; there are additional fees for these services.

 At the end of each quarter, individual department offices will deposit electronic copies of all theses submitted that quarter to the University Library.